 In October 2016, Trade Me Property saw Facebook launch a marketplace button.
-This gave users from the US, UK, Australia, and New Zealand access to a free platform to buy and sell.
+This gave users from New Zealand, the US, UK, and Australia easy access to a free platform to buy and sell.

 With over 2.7 million Kiwis visiting Facebook each month and over 800 million people worldwide visiting the Facebook marketplace, it makes sense that New Zealanders are beginning to list their homes on both Facebook and Trade Me.